Estonian income tax deductible business expenses

 For the marketing and sales efforts, you would probably need someone to help you with online and offline advertising, design, and translation.
 We have heard that some people still love printed business cards.
 Most startups also provide their teams with necessary work clothes, such as a t-shirt or a sweater with a logo.
 Buying awesome gear for your team needs not be mixed with gifts that the company should not make above the 10-euro threshold.

 The company can distribute samples of your product for promotional purposes, but this should not be mixed with gifts.
-You can buy and hand out a tax-deductible promotional gift if the value is less than 10 euros incl.
+You can buy and hand out a promotional gift of tax-deductibles if the value is less than 10 euros incl.
 VAT, such as a pen or a nice branded coffee mug.

 Car-related tax-free expenses